kevinmatthes/git-aliases-f18/README.md

 recommended distribution is the *full* installation of *TeX Live*.

-In order to demonstrate the appropriate handling of memory allocations, a test therefore is configured as Just recipe.
+In order to demonstrate the appropriate handling of memory allocations, a test therefore is configured as a Just recipe.
 This test uses *Valgrind* and is optional.

 ## Description